William Attwood: Adlai Stevenson and John F. Kennedy

-Later life

-Attwood had long worked with Cowles Communications, mostly in various editorial roles at Look.
-In 1970, he became editor of Newsday, the Long Island daily newspaper.
-He started Newsday's New York edition.
+Attwood worked with Cowles Communications, serving in various editorial capacities at Look.
+In 1970, he was appointed editor of Newsday, the Melville, New York-based daily newspaper on Long Island.
+He later founded Newsday's New York City edition, designed to compete with the city's primary dailies, New York Post and The New York Times.

 Upon retirement in 1979, Attwood focused on writing, and serving the Town Council in his hometown of New Canaan, Connecticut.
 After covering the Geneva Summit between Reagan and Gorbachev in 1987, Attwood published his final book, The Twilight Struggle: Tales of the Cold War, which chronicled his unique view of the Cold War from its beginning to its presumable end.

 Attwood died from congestive heart failure in New Canaan on April 15, 1989.

-Memory
+Legacy

 The Public Library in Attwood's hometown of New Canaan annually hosts the Attwood Memorial Lecture, which features speakers who reflect his own passions for the intersection of journalism and politics.
 Speakers have included Art Buchwald, Doris Kearns Goodwin, and Jonathan Alter.

 Attwood's papers are held by the State Historical Society of Wisconsin.